 This study suffers from typical limitations of electronic health record research in that they rely on routine coding within the healthcare system including residual confounding and variable CPRD data quality.
 Wherever practically feasible we have taken steps to address these, e.g. the careful design of codelists, relying on variables with low missingness and adjusting for key variables.
+Some relevant information, such as disease severity, was not available for the majority of diseases and so were not modelled.
+This may affect the association of disease with characteristics and outcomes.
+Given the observational nature of this data some residual confounding such as this is inevitable, and so we caution that the relationship between clusters, patient demographics and outcomes should not be interpreted causally.